manojgaikwad13/Predictive-Analysis-and-Fraud-Detection-for-Insurance-Claims/README.md

 This enables insurers to streamline the claims process, detect fraudulent activities, and allocate resources more efficiently, ultimately benefiting both insurance companies and policyholders.

-### Features

-- Data preprocessing: Clean and prepare the transactional data for analysis.

-- Supervised learning: Train classification models to classify transactions as fraudulent or legitimate.

-- Model evaluation: Assess the performance of the models using relevant metrics such as precision, recall, and F1-score.

   ## Requirements

 - Python 3